Portada » Common Mistakes When Investing Money: The Costly Errors That Hold Most People Back And How to Avoid Them

 – Access to cash for short-term needs

-Investing money you may need soon forces you to sell at the worst possible time.
+– Avoid investing money you may need soon to prevent selling at the worst time

 – You lack emergency savings